CherryLend/cherrylend-v2-spec/README.md

 Borrowers:
 * They can get their collateral back once they pay back the correct amount of interest

 The contracts will be written in Aiken.
-There will be three main contracts:
+There will be three contracts:
 * A loan contract that holds the original loan offer UTXOs, handling the validation of lenders canceling a loan offer and a borrower receiving a loan.
 When the borrower receives the loan, they will send their collaterals to be locked up at the collateral contract.
 *  A collateral contract that will handle the validations of lenders liquidating the collateral and borrowers repaying the loan with interest.
 The loan and interest UTxO will be sent to the interest contract.
 *  An interest contract that will handle the validations of the lenders getting back their original loan with interest